 Tip

-A useful way to think about CNNs is that they are not only image classifiers.
-More fundamentally, they are feature extractors for structured spatial signals.
+A useful way to think about CNNs is as feature extractors for structured spatial signals, with image classification being only the most familiar use.

 3. Recurrent Neural Networks